 - Learn – always.
 Like muscles, the brain responds to exercise.
 Challenge yourself with new knowledge, new skills and interaction with real humans.
 Employers are complaining that those under 30 have trouble with non-digital communication.
 We can do better than that.

 - Plan.
 A plan provides a framework to follow, modify or break.
 Change plans to match changing needs, and adjust plans based on observations and practice.
+Write your plans as completed targets and then work toward them.

 - Practice.
 A plan is meaningless if you can't execute it.
 Every time I see one of those prepper shows where they hold up a container of seeds and say, “We'll learn to garden when we really need it”, I cringe.
 Every activity has a learning curve.
 If you practice now, your odds are much better for success when it really counts.
 Your body remembers even when your mind is struggling to focus.
+Practice gardening, practice first aid, practice for a fire or storm… PRACTICE

 - Create your team.
 Find people you can trust, work together in good times and bad.
 A team will beat an individual every time; an educated team is even more formidable.
 Think wide and deep – your team needs a variety of skills and personality types.
 Get to know people in different age groups.
 Our elderly neighbors are a wonderful resource for information about the area, and my sons do odd jobs and computer work for them.